FrankMejzlik/kisseval/README.md

 Once the application is initialized you can go to `http://localhost:8080` to start using the app.

 Congratulations, now you should have KISSEval running with tiny ITEC dataset in action.

+By defalt access credentials are "admin" for both username and password and password for switching to eval mode is "eval".
+This can be changed in `./config/credentials.json`.